 Those doctors scoring band 1 in either paper in the MSRA will not progress to Stage 3 and those scoring 575 of more combined (the top 10%) will get a direct offer without needing to sit Stage 3.

-As long as you have been invited to Stage 3, you can still get an offer as long you perform well at Stage 3 – the key thing is to practise all 4 stations so you can demonstrate the skills assessed to a high level.
+If you don’t score as well as you would have liked in the MSRA, as long as you have been invited to Stage 3, you can still get an offer as long you perform well at Stage 3 – the key thing at this point is to practise all 4 stations so you can demonstrate the skills assessed to a high level.
 You can also increase your chances by being willing to consider more areas in your preferences.

 You can read more about the 4 parts of Stage 3 and how to prepare here: http://gptraining.info/stage-3-assessment-preparation-tips